-Step 1: Build the Fantasy Budget: What is the show you want to make?
+Step 1: Build the Fantasy Budget: This is the budget for the show you want to make.
 What would it cost to have everything and everyone you need to make it possible?
-What do you need (think about all things related to the show, including production costs, accessibility costs, personnel costs, etc.)?
-What’s impossible/possible?
-You’re creating the best case scenario budget here.
+Think about all the things you may want and need, including production costs, accessibility costs, personnel costs, etc. In the best case scenario, how much money will you make?

-Step 2: Build the Practical Budget: Now start to think realistically.
+Step 2: Build the Practical Budget: Begin to think realistically.
+What is a reasonable amount of money you will make?
 How many weeks can you actually pay your artists for?
-Is this a profit-share show?
 What are practical venue costs?
-What is possible in crowdsourcing revenue?
 In what ways can you include accessibility in your performance?
-Make a second column in your Excel sheet and shift the numbers from the fantasy budget to practical one
+Record these numbers in a second column in your Excel sheet.

 If you have built budgets in the past, use these as a learning tool for building your next one.
-Go back and compare what you projected to what you actually spent.
+Which numbers were accurate and which ones weren't?
 What are the unexpected costs that came up?

 Hiring a Production Manager can save you money in the long run and help you fill out your budget with accuracy.
-They can figure out other costs like crew costs, set building, tech riders, accessibility costs (such as the fee for an audio describer or an American Sign Language (ASL) interpreter) etc.
+They can figure out other costs like crew costs, set building, tech riders, accessibility costs (such as the fee for an audio describer or an American Sign Language interpreter etc.).

 PMs work closely with designers and the producer.
 They know the technical community and can help with renting or building things at a reasonable rate.
 They can be useful even for a load-in and load-out of a smaller show and have a crew lined up for that work like organizing the strike.
 They can book an ASL interpreter and check your venue and production for its inclusivity for patrons, performers and technical staff.
 They ensure that all the budget reports and petty cash comes back, and that receipts come in.
 Their responsibility is to work within the budget.

-A (mostly) exhaustive list of typical budget items.
-Keep in mind that no two productions are alike: you may not need every single item in this list or you may need many more items that are not included.
+Download Basic Budget Template #1 - a (mostly) exhaustive list of typical budget items.
+Keep in mind that no two productions are alike: you may not need every single item in this list or you may need many more items that are not included (preview below).